UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 ### Laboratory Use with Artificial Sources

-In laboratory setups, it is possible to use LABDOS01 for detection of radiation from weak artificial sources (e.g., low-activity ²⁴¹Am, or particle accelerators).
+In laboratory setups, it is possible to use LABDOS01 for the detection of radiation from weak artificial sources (e.g., low-activity ²⁴¹Am, or particle accelerators).
 For such purposes, it is recommended to open the LABDOS01 housing and directly irradiate the internal copper entrance window.

 This configuration has been successfully validated in controlled accelerator environments such as HIMAC.

 ![LABDOS01 under test in HIMAC accelerator beam](LABDOS01_HIMAC.png)

-LABDOS01 includes a \~50 µm copper foil with small hole covered by thinner aluminium foil located directly above the silicon PIN diode.
+LABDOS01 includes a \~50 µm copper foil with a small hole covered by a thinner aluminium foil located directly above the silicon PIN diode.
 This copper layer is thin enough to allow detection of charged particles.
-However, a thin aluminum protective foil is also placed above the hole in copper foil - this window is used for energy calibration during manufacturing.
+However, a thin aluminum protective foil is also placed above the hole in the copper foil - this window is used for energy calibration during manufacturing.
 If left in place, this aluminium foil blocks light and alpha particles and only allows detection of secondary electrons, resulting in distorted spectra.

 To allow detection of primary alpha particles:

-* **Carefully remove the aluminum foil** covering the window by tweezers.
+* **Carefully remove the aluminum foil** covering the window with tweezers.
-* Irradiate the detector directly through hole in the exposed copper foil window in complete darkness.
+* Irradiate the detector directly through the hole in the exposed copper foil window in complete darkness.

 {: .important }
-This operation requires mechanical disassembly and may void warranty.
-Proceed only if you fully understood the consequences and risks involved.
+This operation requires mechanical disassembly and may void the warranty.
+Proceed only if you fully understand the consequences and risks involved.

 ![LABDOS01 irradiated by Americium-Plutonium radiation source](LABDOS01_AmPu.png)